Understand the type of investor you are will go long ways in developing your plan. Are you a Growth or a Value Investor?

-Growth vs. Value Investing Explained
+Growth vs. Value Investing

 Growth Investing

 Growth investing is a strategy that focuses on investing in companies with the potential for rapid expansion and significant increase in their stock prices.
 Investors who follow this approach believe that these companies will continue to outperform the market and provide substantial returns over time.
+Another word these companies are growing at fast rate.

 Growth stocks typically exhibit the following characteristics: